“A straightforward case of the law catching up with an unscrupulous person”

 Mr Owadally had been charging over £1,000 per month in rent for each of the ‘flats’ which, in most cases, were simply a small room.

-The safety of those living in the illegal flats was a driving force behind the council’s prosecution as several did not meet the minimum size requirement of 37sqm for new one-bedroom flats.
+The well-being of those living in the illegal flats was a driving force behind the council’s prosecution as several did not meet the minimum size requirement of 37sqm for new one-bedroom flats.
 One was just 18 sqm.

 Cllr Richard Beddoe, Westminster City Council Cabinet Member for Place Shaping and Planning said: